 Telenav’s OSM team just released a portal where you can view different metrics on OSM.

-Unlike other metrics views that are already available, this new tool for the OSM community is focused especially on navigation attributes like length of navigable roads, number of turn restrictions, signposts and many more, in total 22 of such metrics are available.
+Unlike other metrics views that are already available, this new tool for the OSM community is focused especially on navigation attributes like length of navigable roads, the number of turn restrictions, signposts, and many more, in total 22 of such metrics are available.
 You can check it out at https://metrics.improveosm.org

 About the data

 Metrics are available starting with 8th February 2016.
-In the top left corner, you can choose to see them by week, by month or by quarter.
+In the top left corner, you can choose to see them by week, by month, or by quarter.
 We also have a nice feature for all OSM enthusiasts!
-For each metric in the left menu you have a small info button where you see exactly what the metric means: complete description and the rules we applied when computing them, which tags where used, if we counted ways, nodes or relations etc.
+For each metric in the left menu, you have a small info button where you see exactly what the metric means: complete description and the rules we applied when computing them, which tags were used if we counted ways, nodes or relations, etc.

 How do we do it?

 The platform was built using Apache Spark.
 Using big data technologies enabled us to have metrics for the whole world: on countries, states, counties, and a few metropolitan areas (metros are available only in North America for now).
 In order to use Apache Spark, we had to convert pbf to parquet first, so we achieved this using a packetizer that is open source and can be found here.
 After we have the parquets, using Spark’s DataFrame API we managed to have these metrics available in just a couple of hours.

 We have also made the latest parquet files available for general use here.